 A fixed dollar amount of money you pay for in-network covered health care services, like deductibles, coinsurance and co-payments.
 The COFA Premium Assistance Program will pay you back for your in-network out-of-pocket costs that count towards your out-of-pocket limit.

-The company that provides the health care plan that you are signed up with such Moda, Kaiser, Providence, and Bridgespan.
+The companies that provide the health care plans such as Moda, Kaiser, Providence, and Bridgespan.

 The monthly amount paid for your insurance every month.
 The COFA Premium Assistance Program makes these payments for you.
 You will still get statements (bills) in the mail and you should keep them for your records.

 Finally, Health Plans In Oregon has been helping many COFA members ever since the COFA free health insurance program has started.
-In addition, we’re full service health insurance agency that helps COFA members with the entire enrollment process and beyond.
+In addition, we’re a full-service health insurance agency that helps COFA members with the entire enrollment process and beyond.
 We’re at your service with any health insurance or enrollment questions.
 Feel free to call: 503-998-6169 or 503-928-6918 or email: email@example.com